jonasschmedtmann/complete-javascript-course/README.md

 **A:** Absolutely!
 Just make sure you actually built them yourself by following the course, and that you understand what you did.
 What is **not allowed** is that you create your own course/videos/articles based on this course's content!

-### Q10: You keep mentioning your resources page.
+### Q10: You mentioned your resources page.
 Where can I find it?

 **A:** It's on my website at <http://codingheroes.io/resources>.
 You can subscribe for updates 😉